Soul City, North Carolina: Establishment and planning

 McKissick was keen to develop a community with a healthy social atmosphere and cohesive culture.
 To that end, he created the Soul City Foundation, a non-profit organization led by Eva Clayton, to develop social life in the community.
 McKissick reach an agreement with Warren County officials to work to find funding for the construction of a school which the county could operate for local children until its student body was of sufficient size to be self-sustaining at which point its control would be relinquished to the community.
 After studying different models for public governance, McKissick decided to petition the Warren County Board of Commissions and the North Carolina Board of Health to create a Soul City Sanitary District, which would collect taxes and fund the provision of water, sewer, waste collection, and firefighting services.

 Development

 In late 1969, McKissick purchased four residential trailers and one office trailer and moved them to the Circle P. Ranch.
 Over the following weeks the trailers were occupied by McKissick's staff and their families.
 Over the following months the staff focused on cleaning out a barn for use as an office and the Green Duke House for use as a community center.
 McKissick remained in New York but visited every few weeks with his wife and sometimes some of his children.
 He and his wife moved to the community in mid-1971.

 McKissick collaborated with the municipal governments of Oxford and Henderson in securing federal funding for a regional water system.
 The Kerr Lake Regional Water Treatment Plant was completed in 1974.
+In late 1975, Floyd McKissick Jr., McKissick's son and a graduate student working on completing a degree in city and regional planning, assumed responsibility for planning the Soul City project.